borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 ### GenerateQuadsPaddles()

 This function works similarly to `GenerateQuads`, but in the context of creating the quads for the paddles.
-Before looking at the syntax, look at _breakout.png_.
+Before looking at the syntax, look at `breakout.png`.
 This is the source image from which the paddles are sectioned.

-In _breakout.png_, the paddles start at the coordinate (0, 64), and continue for eight rows, with paddles of different size and color.
+In `breakout.png`, the paddles start at the coordinate (0, 64), and continue for eight rows, with paddles of different size and color.
 Each color comes in four sizes: (32x16), (64x16), (96x16) and finally (128x16).

 This explains how the loop works, adding at each iteration the four paddles of different sizes, and using at each iteration precise values for the `x`, `y`, `width` and `height` arguments.

 ### table.slice()

-This utility function is specified to obtain a slice from the input table.
+This utility function allows to slice an input table.
 It is not included in any `.lua` file, but it's worth mentioning for its general usefulness and the flexibility of its syntax.

 It takes as argument:

-- `table`, the spreadsheet table to-be-divided
+- `table`, in the project the spreadsheet table to-be-divided

-- `first`, `last` and `step`, This to slice the table from a certain point to another specified point, and at a described interval
+- `first`, `last` and `step`.
+The goal is to slice the table from a certain index to another specified index, and at a described interval

 Notice how in the for loop, the loop includes default values, in case `first`, `last`, `step` are left undefined.